-Networks look online to lure young viewers back to TV
+Networks look online to attract young viewers back to TV

 "It might not build Nielsen ratings, but it builds engagement," said Michael Engleman, executive vice president of entertainment marketing at Turner, referring to the TV industry's leading ratings firm.

-ID has put the second episodes of some shows on its Discovery GO app for cable subscribers immediately after the first episodes aired on TV in a bid to drive people to its app and to create a buzz, Bennett said.
+ID has put the second episodes of some shows on its ID GO app for cable subscribers immediately after the first episodes aired on TV in a bid to drive people to its app and to create a buzz, Bennett said.

 Last Spring, Discovery streamed the second episode of its miniseries about Casey Anthony, the Florida mom acquitted of killing her two-year-old daughter, right after the first episode aired on TV.